giteshsarvaiya/codegingerai/README.md

 4. Set up GitHub App credentials:
    - Create a new GitHub App in your organization
    - Set the webhook URL to your deployment URL
+   - Generate an RSA private key:
+     ```bash
+     # Generate a new RSA private key
+     openssl genrsa -out private-key.pem 2048
+     ```
-   - Download the private key and save it as `private-key.pem`
+   - Save the private key as `private-key.pem` in the root directory
    - Add the following to your `.env` file:
      ```env
      GITHUB_APP_ID=your_app_id
      GITHUB_CLIENT_ID=your_client_id
      GITHUB_CLIENT_SECRET=your_client_secret
      GITHUB_WEBHOOK_SECRET=your_webhook_secret
+     GITHUB_PRIVATE_KEY_PATH=./private-key.pem  # Path to your RSA private key
      ```

 5. Start the bot: